rafael-gusmao/Template_Trab_BD1_2020/README.md

 #### 9.3	CONSULTAS QUE USAM OPERADORES LÓGICOS, ARITMÉTICOS E TABELAS OU CAMPOS RENOMEADOS (Mínimo 11)
    ```
 	SELECT * FROM "atividade" where cod_usuario > 1 and tipo = 'Física'
 	SELECT * FROM "atividade" where cod_usuario >= 2 or tipo = 'Física'
 	SELECT * FROM "endereco" where not estado = 'ES'
 	SELECT * FROM "curso" where carga_horaria > 0 and cod_usuario = 1
 	SELECT * FROM "trabalho" where tag = 'Literatura' or tag = 'Texto'

-	SELECT carga_horaria*10 FROM "curso"
+	SELECT carga_horaria*5 as carga_horaria_semanal FROM curso
-	SELECT cod_trabalho+1 FROM "trabalho"
+	SELECT cod_trabalho+1 as cod_trabalho FROM trabalho
-	SELECT numero-1 FROM "endereco"
+	SELECT numero-1 as numero FROM endereco

 	SELECT * FROM "atividade" as ATV
 	SELECT * FROM "atividade" as ATV_Fisicas where tipo='Física'